Preole/bbm/doc/README.txt

  BakaBakaMark (bbm) is an experimental lightweight markup language built for read, writ-ability, and a versatile main syntax.
-It comes with a compiler producing W3C-valid, XSS-safe HTML snippets or standalone files with permission settings.
+It comes with a compiler producing W3C-valid, XSS-safe HTML snippets with permission settings.
  Moreover, the language features a stable, comprehensive grammar definition with fairly complete coverage, which should help porting the language into other platforms with no ambiguity.

- For further philosophical details: """$(ROOT)/doc/intro.txt"""

  Note: """$(ROOT)""" denotes the root folder of this project.